NataliaLKB/learn-git-basics/README.md

 git status
 ```

 The message could be anything, but it is best to make it something that describes what you just did.
+You can also use the command `git commit` without `-m '<message'`, however beware that it will send you to a text editor called Vim.
+Though learning how to use Vim is important, it isn't necessary at this stage.
+Typing `:q` straight away will get you out of it and re-commit with a message.

 <a name="merging" id="merging"></a>